shashank3959/me759-final-project/README.md

 This is in case you don't like to download random files from the internet...we can understand.

 #### Running on Euler or a Linux based system
-In order to run the Data Preprocessing python script on Euler, open preprocessData.sh file and change the algoID variable to the following options to create a data-set for that particular algorithm,
+In order to run the Data Preprocessing python script on Euler, please follow this link to install anaconda on Euler [here](https://wacc.wisc.edu/resources/docs/thirdparty.html) to install python and follow these change the algoID variable to the following options to create a data-set for that particular algorithm,

 * --algoID 1 for GaussianNB <br>
 * --algoID 2 for BernoulliNB <br>